grimch/logidoclet/README.md

 LogiDoclet is a Javadoc Doclet that generates a LLM-friendly representation of your Java codebase.
 It is designed to make software projects more accessible for analysis by AI agents and large language models.

-## Motivation for LogiDoclet
+## Motivation for LogiDoclet: Javadoc must become AI-friendly
-In long-standing, in-house software projects, developer turnover is a significant challenge.
-New team members face a steep learning curve, trying to understand a large, complex codebase with incomplete or outdated documentation.

-This "knowledge gap" slows down development and hinders maintenance.
-Using AI to understand the code directly is often cost-prohibitive due to high token costs and context window limitations.
+As human Java developers, if we need more information about a library's API, we consult API documentation like Javadoc, which gives us detailed descriptions of public and protected classes, interfaces, constructors, methods, fields, class inheritance, and so on.

+The problem with Javadoc however, when looking from the AI perspective, is that it is Presentation-Oriented, designed for human eyes.
+Information is embedded within complex HTML tags, CSS classes, and scripts.
+This requires high effort and high token consumption for the LLM to process.

+What the AI truly prefers is a compact, logical, structured, and unambiguous set of 'facts.' which makes the same it instantly machine-readable.

 LogiDoclet addresses these challenges by acting as a **semantic indexer**, which provides a compact, structured, and unambiguous set of facts representing the codebase.

+**Major usage scenarios:**
+*  **Integrated Development Environments** are parsing your source files to build an internal representation of the code called an Abstract Syntax Tree (AST).
+When required information from external libraries/binaries is retrieved from their repective bytecode metadata.<br>
+**Code Assistance plugins** hace access to this, but it lacks any information about libraries or frameworks not used yet in the project, which is th typical scenario when you do a major (re-)design.<br>
+It would therefore help a lot, if the repective projects generate an additional AI-friendly Javadoc version.

+* **Command Line AI Code assistance tools** like **Gemini CLI** do not have access to any AST based information.
+They completely rely on analysing the code "ad-hoc" resulting in hight token consumption.<br>
+LogiDoclet will provide them at least to the **full API documentation of their project**, therefor reducing the need for direct code analysis substantially.

 ___

 ## User Guide

-There are two primary ways to use LogiDoclet: directly via the `javadoc` command-line tool, or as a plugin in a Maven build.
+There are two primary ways to use LogiDoclet:
+* Directly via the `javadoc` command-line tool
+* As a plugin in a Gradle / Maven build.

 ### 1. Direct javadoc Execution